Frequently Asked Questions

 Girls hear first-hand from women about the skills their jobs require and the education and training paths that can develop these.
 By opening girls’ eyes to what women across society can do we promote the value of self-belief and hard work, improving girls’ confidence and self-esteem, and crucially, later life chances.

-Connecting local girls, women, schools and employers reduces the likelihood of disadvantaged girls facing social exclusion or isolation in the future, and helps to strengthen wider communities.
+Connecting local girls, women, schools and employers reduces the likelihood of disadvantaged girls facing social exclusion and social isolation in the future, and helps to strengthen wider communities.

 What are the benefits to schools?